 Your choice of LFE+MAIN or LFE has a direct impact on the quality of sound.
 From a sound engineer’s perspective, the low-pitched sound effects that are in the 20Hz range are the most difficult to reproduce.

 For example, one may struggle for hours to reproduce sounds like the ones used to simulate a rocket launch, earthquake, explosion, or submarine changes without success.
 The fact of life is the ears are designed to be highly sensitive to sound at high frequencies.
 This means it takes a significant amount of amplification for the human ear to hear them.
 Our bodies often feel sounds with low frequencies must faster, though.

-Amplifiers, cabinets, and subwoofers find it quite difficult to produce the sound at high volume.
+Amplifiers, cabinets, and subwoofers find it quite difficult to produce sound at high volumes.
 If you try it, you are highly likely to encounter problems like unwanted rattles in wooden speakers, power amplifier distortion, and excessive “chuffing” sounds for the port of your bass-reflex speakers.